-- Signal transport: signal transport includes the initial reception of the signal and the pointto-point transport to the Group's sites via a high-performance, high-speed data transportation network. - Signal broadcasting: signal broadcasting comprises the distribution of radio signals through the Group's equipment from one of its terrestrial sites to the end user. - Site management: site management includes the design, construction and operation of terrestrial sites.
+- Signal transport: signal transport includes the initial reception of the signal and the point-to-point transport to the Group's sites via a high-performance, high-speed data transportation network. - Signal broadcasting: signal broadcasting comprises the distribution of radio signals through the Group's equipment from one of its terrestrial sites to the end user. - Site management: site management includes the design, construction and operation of terrestrial sites.

 The Group also provides Digital Audio Broadcasting ("DAB+") whereby analogue audio signals are compressed and digitised for transmission.
 As a result of the compression, more radio programmes can be transmitted in a given spectrum, increasing radio quality and improving reception for listeners connecting from mobile devices (such as from automobiles, tablets and mobile phones).
-The Arcom has awarded numerous local, regional and two nation-wide (including the major public and commercial radio customers) DAB+ MUX.
-At the end of 2023, the coverage of the population by DAB+ is expected to reach 50 per cent, according to the Arcom.
+The Arcom has awarded numerous local, regional and two nation-wide (including the major public and commercial radio customers) DAB+ MUXs.
+At the end of March 2024, the coverage of the population by DAB+ reached 61 per cent, according to the Arcom.
+Arcom has published in June 2024 a white paper on the future of radio, which paves the way for the mass adoption of the DAB+ and defines the prerequisites for the FM/DAB+ transition.
+According to this white paper, the Group expects the DAB+ network coverage to continue to increase (in order to comply with the objective of at least 70% of DAB+ equipment in the French population and 50% of radio listening by 2033) and the FM/DAB+ switchover in the time horizon of 2033.